 Graduate Program Coordinator

 The Department of Civil and Environmental Engineering offers programs of study leading to the degrees of Master of Science in Civil Engineering (MSCE), Master of Sustainable Transportation (MST), Master of Supply Chain Transportation and Logistics (MSCTL), and doctor of philosophy.

 Graduate work is offered in most fields of civil and environmental engineering, including transportation and construction engineering; geotechnical engineering; structural engineering and mechanics; environmental engineering; and hydrology and hydrodynamics.

 Graduate Online Programs:

 Construction Engineering Master's Program: The Department of Civil and Environmental Engineering, in collaboration with the Department of Construction Management in the College of Built Environments, offers an online Master of Science in Civil Engineering degree in Construction Engineering.
 Designed for working professionals, this program can be completed entirely online and at the student's own pace.
 Areas covered include heavy construction project management, infrastructure construction, and qualitative construction management.
-For more information on this program, see the Construction Engineering website.
+For more information, see the Construction Engineering website.

 Master in Sustainable Transportation Program: The Department of Civil and Environmental Engineering, in partnership with UW Professional and Continuing Education, offers an online Master of Sustainable Transportation degree (MST).
 The program provides transportation engineers and planners with the latest knowledge, skills, and tools needed to become leaders in developing and maintaining sustainable transportation practices.
 Students develop an awareness of green transportation strategies and gain a solid background with practical applications.
-In a part-time online format, the MST program covers three areas of concentration: Planning and Livable Communities; Environmental Issues and Impacts; and Policy Development, Health and Economics.
-For more information on this program, see the Master of Sustainable Transportation website.
+In a part-time online format, the MST program covers three areas of concentration: planning and livable communities; environmental issues and impacts; and policy development, health, and economics.
+For more information, see the Master of Sustainable Transportation website.